I now have two publications on Substack, but I have to admit, I do have a few frustrations.

 When you set up a site on Beehiiv or Ghost, you can just direct people to your site.
 There’s no barrier to them viewing the content unless you decide to gate it.

 But Substack is different.
 When you send people to your Substack home page, they don’t see the home page straight away.
-Instead they get a pop up to subscribe like this:
+Instead, they get a pop-up to subscribe like this:

 People who are familiar with Substack will know you can bypass this by clicking the link below.
 This is set to “No Thanks” by default, but I’ve changed mine to “Let me read it first” as I think that makes it clearer what that link does.

-But it’s easy to miss the link altogether, and for people who aren’t familiar with Substack, this pop-up could put them off, especially with the mention of T&Cs and privacy policies.
+But it’s easy to miss the link altogether.
+And for people who aren’t familiar with Substack, this pop-up could put them off, especially with the mention of T&Cs and privacy policies.

-You can avoid people getting this pop-up by sharing links to any page other than your home page or by linking directly to a post, but even then Substack tries to push people to the app
+You can avoid people getting this pop-up by sharing links to any page other than your home page or by linking directly to a post, but even then, Substack tries to push people to the app

 I get it.
 Substack is a business.
-And they work completely on a commission basis - they only make money from paid subscriptions so it’s in their interest to get as many people as possible regularly using the platform.
+And they work completely on a commission basis - they only make money from paid subscriptions, so it’s in their interest to get as many people as possible regularly using the platform.

 That’s why they push people to subscribe, and why they promote their app so aggressively.
 It’s why the pledge feature defaults to ‘on’ when you start a publication.
-And it’s why they encourage you to innediately recommend other Substacks to your subscribers.
+And it’s why they encourage you to immediately recommend other Substacks to your subscribers.

 I understand - they want to make money.
 But it is a bit pushy and I don’t like it.